 () SEND students who require adaptations to this approach according to their needs, as assessed by the SEND team, may receive alternative sanctions to support their needs.
+For how this applied to students with ADHD, please see Appendix 2.

 11.2 Sanctions